 I began 2017 at a New Year’s Eve Billy Joel concert with family and friends, and when he played his song “Vienna” my sister and I turned to each other and sang very loudly because we knew it from one of our favorite movies growing up, 13 Going On 30.
-Less than three months later I am in Vienna listening to that song on repeat realizing just how appropriate it is for my life and missing my family.
+Less than three months later, I am in Vienna listening to that song on repeat and realizing just how appropriate it is for my life while missing my family.

 My trip to Vienna was a whirlwind that mostly included castles and eating.
-My first day I visited Schonbrunn Palace.
-Apparently I did not pay enough attention in World History class because this place blew my mind.
+On my first day I visited Schonbrunn Palace.
+Apparently I did not pay enough attention in World History class, because this place blew my mind.
 It was home to the royal family of the Holy Roman Empire and the Habsburg Monarchy.
-Maria Theresa was essentially the lady boss of the Habsburg Empire and I got to see her bedroom so that was a wake-up call to the history of the country I was in.
+Maria Theresa was essentially the lady boss of the Habsburg Empire, and I got to see her bedroom (which was awesome).
+So, that was a wake-up call to the history of the country I was in.
 I got to view their jewels at the Hofburg Palace and left with my jaw still on the floor.
 Somebody please offer me a monarchy ASAP.

-The next day I had the most interesting human interaction of my trip.
-I was sitting at a cafe in the Naschmarket, a strip market full of goods and restaurants in the cultural heart of Vienna, and it was sunny and I was enjoying the best friend chicken I have had in a long time.
+The next day, I had the most interesting human interaction of my trip.
+I was sitting at a cafe in the Naschmarket, a strip market full of goods and restaurants in the cultural heart of Vienna, and it was sunny and I was enjoying the best fried chicken that I have had in a long time.
 A homeless man started coming up to the tables that were outside asking for money, he was calm and people were refusing.
 He was coming closer so I was ready to smile and pleasantly decline because I had no coins.
 But when he got to my table something inside him switched.
-Next thing I know he is yelling and waving and saying the word “princesa” more times than comfortable and starting to make a scene.
+Next thing I know he is yelling and waving and saying the word “princesa” more times than I was comfortable with and he was starting to make a scene.
 He then forcefully grabbed my arm and hand and pulled it to his mouth and kissed my hand.
 I quickly realized, this guy was stronger than he looked.
-He started to try and hug me and try to get down on one knee all while trying to touch my hair.
-Know this about me, if I’m alone and in an uncomfy position, my reflex is to laugh it off, which the worst thing that I could do in this situation is smile making this man think I’m enjoying his attention.
+He started to try and hug me and tried to get down on one knee all while trying to touch my hair.
+Know this about me, if I’m alone and in an uncomfy position, my reflex is to laugh it off, and the worst thing that I could do in this situation is smile making this man think I’m enjoying his attention.
 I looked into the cafe to see if someone was going to intervene and everyone was staring.
 While looking at them I noticed something.
-I was the only blonde in the entire vicinity, and it was sunny out, so I was very vibrantly blonde.
-Finally I was left alone quite shook up and still comically surprised at what just happened, and immediately wanted to go buy hair dye.
+I was the only blonde in the entire vicinity, and it was sunny out, so the blonde was extra vibrant.
+Finally, I was left alone and I was quite shook up and still comically surprised at what just happened.
+I immediately wanted to go buy hair dye.

-Before my next train the last morning in Vienna I went to the famous Cafe Central and found the best scrambled eggs with bacon.
-All hail breakfast food.
-Don’t get me wrong, I truly do love and even like myself, and it has taken me a long time to get there, but I thought it was time for some human interaction, so I headed for Prague…..
+Before my next train during my last morning in Vienna, I went to the famous Cafe Central and found the best scrambled eggs with bacon I had ever eaten.
+All hail breakfast food!!
+Don’t get me wrong, I truly do love and even like time alone by myself, and it has taken me a long time for me to get there.
+After my time in Vienna I thought it was time for some human interaction, so I headed for Prague…..